Online Course Material:

 Appropriate score on the math placement test.

-Homework and Class Participation (the lowest 2 scores will be dropped)
+Class Participation (the lowest 2 scores will be dropped)

 Course Objectives: By the end of the course, the student will be able to

 Understand how the scientific method is used across the sciences;

 Use computers to investigate simple scientific problems using both data and simulations;